knrt10/Practicing-PHP/README.md

 ## You can visit at link below

-<a href="https://loginapp-10.appspot.com/">Google Verified site Made by KNRT Here</a>
+<a href="https://loginchats.com/"> Verified site Made using these codes by KNRT</a>

+## Above link has many extra features which i did not upload .